PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 • 0.05 to 0.15: treatable by software.
 A dead-zone adjustment in DS4Windows or Steam Input hides it cleanly.

-Taimoor Bamazai, Founder, Elites Algorithm Limited (JoyCheck tester observation, May 2026)
+Taimoor Bamazai, founder, Elites Algorithm Limited

 How does the back-of-controller pinhole reset work?